joshbegley/nyt-latest/README.md

-**Commanders at Eagles: How to watch, odds with Philly opening as 5-point favorites**\
+**Commanders at Eagles: How to watch, odds with Philly opening as a 5-point favorite**\
 `Early favorites, the Eagles will try to keep soaring against Jayden Daniels, who's led the Commanders to their best season since 1991. `\
 https://nytimes.com/athletic/6073644/2025/01/19/commanders-eagles-how-to-watch-odds-picks-betting-playoffs/